 On August 14, 1888, Scottish scientist and engineer John Logie Baird was born.
-He is considered the inventor of the world’s first television, the first publicly demonstrated colour television system, and the first purely electronic colour television picture tube.
+He is considered the inventor of the world’s first television, the first publicly demonstrated color television system, and the first purely electronic color television picture tube.

 John Logie Baird – Early Years

 Born in Helensburgh, Argyll and Bute (then Dunbartonshire) on the west coast of Scotland, Baird was the youngest of four children of the Reverend John Baird, the Church of Scotland’s minister for the local St Bride’s church.
 Dogged by ill health for most of his life, he nonetheless showed early signs of ingenuity, rigging up a telephone exchange to connect his bedroom to those of his friends across the street .
 He was educated at Larchfield Academy in Helensburgh; the Glasgow and West of Scotland Technical College (which later became the University of Strathclyde).
 In 1906 he went to study Electrical Engineering at Glasgow and West of Scotland Technical College.
 His degree course was interrupted by World War I and he never returned to graduate.
 Rejected as unfit for the forces because of his ill health condition, Baird worked as an employee of a Clyde Valley Electrical Power Company before becoming self-employed to devote more time to his experiments on the technical development of television based on the Nipkow disc.
 When the war ended he set himself up in business, as e.g., including the ‘Baird Undersock’ and jam-making in Trinidad , but only with mixed results.